 UNC Chapel Hill

-David Alain Wohl, MD is an Associate Professor of Medicine in the Division of Infectious Diseases at the University of North Carolina (UNC).
+David Alain Wohl, MD is an Associate Professor of Medicine in the Institute for Global Health and Infectious Diseases at the University of North Carolina (UNC).
 He is Site Leader of the UNC AIDS Clinical Trials Unit at Chapel Hill and Co-Directs HIV Services for the North Carolina Department of Correction.
 In 2011, Dr. Wohl also became Director of the North Carolina AIDS Training and Education Center (NCATEC).

 Dr. Wohl’s research interests fall into two major areas: the metabolic complications of HIV and its therapies and the nexus between incarceration and the HIV epidemic.
 He has chaired several related AIDS Clinical Trials Group (ACTG) studies and receives NIH funding for his corrections related research.